MahApps/mahapps.com/input/docs/styles/scrollbars.md

 ![The same bar beside the content and over it](images/scrollbars-winui-overlay.png)

-The dictionary therefore also carries `MahApps.Styles.ScrollViewer.WinUI`, whose template lays both bars over the content instead of beside it:
+There is therefore a second style, `MahApps.Styles.ScrollViewer.WinUI`, whose template lays both bars over the content instead of beside it:

 ```xml
 <Style BasedOn="{StaticResource MahApps.Styles.ScrollViewer.WinUI}" TargetType="{x:Type ScrollViewer}" />